-There are two GLAN ports on the PDSML-LN2 and a GLAN port on the PDSML-LN1.
+There are two GLAN ports on the PDSML-LN2+/PDSML-E+ and one GLAN port on the PDSML-LN1+.
 Each Gigabit Ethernet LAN port has two LEDs.
-The yellow LED indicates activity; while the other LED may be green, amber or off to indicate the speed of the connection.
+The yellow LED indicates activity while the other LED may be green, orange or off to indicate the speed of the connection.
 See the table at right for the functions associated with the second LED.

-(Rear View: when viewing from the rear side of the chassis.)
+(Rear View: When facing the rear side of the system)

-GLAN Activity LED Connection Speed Indicator
+GLAN Activity LED Indicator

 LED Color Definition

-Yellow LAN Active
+Yellow Flashing: 10Mbps/ 100Mbps/1 Gbps

-GLAN Link LED Connection Speed Indicator
+GLAN LED Link Indicator

 LED Color Definition

 Off 10Mbps or No Connection

 Green 100 Mbps

 Amber 1 Gbps